Expedited Category Review

 The Principal Investigator of record is responsible for all aspects of a research protocol involving human subjects, and is the person who will receive formal correspondence from the North Texas Regional IRB.

-The Principal Investigator may designate, in writing, other project personnel to receive copies of such notices or correspondence, and such designation should be sent directly to the IRB for inclusion in the protocol folder.
-However, the principal investigator is still fully responsible for acting on such correspondence from the North Texas Regional IRB. back to top
+The Principal Investigator may designate other project personnel to receive IRB notices or correspondence, and such designation should be made in the electronic submission system.
+However, the Principal Investigator is still fully responsible for acting on such correspondence from the North Texas Regional IRB. back to top

 What happens if my “Expedited Review” project turns out not to qualify for Expedited Review?

-In some cases, a protocol that was first thought to be “expedited review category” may actually meet the federal regulations to be classified as Exempt from IRB review.
+In some cases, a protocol that was first thought to belong to the “expedited review category” may actually meet the federal regulations to be classified as Exempt from IRB review.
 If that happens, you will be notified of this change and your proposed project will then be reviewed under those Exempt category regulations.
 Usually this results in a faster turn-around time for approval.